Boundary Park – Owdham Athletic

 Where to drink

-Last time around we drank in and parked on the pub next to the Travelodge situated behind the home end.
-Despite one of us wearing colours (step forward Worsley) we received no agg.
+Last time around we drank in the pub next to the Travelodge situated behind the home end.
+Despite one of us wearing colours (step forward Worsley – a member on the message board) we received no agro.
 You have to get there early though as door men appeared nearer the kick off time.
 The Clayton Arms is a small but busy pub situated next to the ground, the Bluebell Inn is slightly further away and the Old Grey Mare and the White Hart can be found about a 5 minute walk from the away end.
 You turn right out of the away end on to Sheepfoot Lane then head left to the top.
 Turn left onto Oldham Rd.
 The BBI is first + the WH is slightly further down the same road.

 Plod & Stewards